 Benefits of broadband nutrition labels

-The labels will also, hopefully, encourage ISPs to focus on quality assurance, promoting healthy competition.
-Broadband nutrition labels should help ISPs gain trust from customers in an industry that many see as “all the same” — allowing the best ISPs to rise to the top.
+Broadband nutrition labels should help ISPs gain trust from customers in an industry that many see as "all the same" -- allowing the best ISPs to rise to the top.

-How will broadband nutrition labels affect fiber-optic internet?
+How do broadband nutrition labels affect fiber-optic internet?

-For instance, all our speed tiers are symmetrical, meaning that if you purchase a 300/300 speed plan, you’ll be getting up to 300 Mbps download speed and 300 Mbps upload speed (speeds will always be slower due to signal strength unless you’re connected via an Ethernet cable).
+For instance, all our speed tiers are symmetrical, meaning that if you purchase a 300/300 speed plan, you'll be getting up to 300 Mbps download speed and 300 Mbps upload speed (speeds will always be slower due to signal strength unless you're connected via Ethernet).
 Other ISPs, especially cable-based ISPs, have upload speeds significantly slower than download speeds.
-With a nutrition label, that information will be front and center for all to see — as much as they may not want you to notice.
+With a nutrition label, that information is front and center for all to see -- as much as they may not want you to notice.

 Broadband nutrition labels are a step toward a more transparent and consumer-centric internet landscape.
 As we continue to rely on digital connectivity for various aspects of our lives, having access to clear and standardized information about our internet service is paramount.
 Just as we look out for our health by reading food labels, broadband nutrition labels empower us to make choices that align with our digital well-being and empower us to be informed decision-makers in the ever-expanding digital world.